Connected Choice and the Brouwer Fixed Point Theorem: Idempotency of Connected Choice in Dimension One

-It is clear that this conjecture, if correct, implies Conjecture~\ref{con:BFT}, since $\C_{[0,1]}$ and hence $\ConC_n$ for $n\geq3$ are all idempotent (by Corollary~4.7 and Theorem~8.5 in \cite{BG11} and Theorem~\ref{thm:dimension-three}).

 A problem related to idempotency is whether $\ConC_n$ is a cylinder.
-Again it is clear that $\ConC_n$ is a cylinder for $n\geq3$, which follows from Theorem~\ref{thm:dimension-three} and the fact that $\C_{[0,1]}$ is a cylinder.
+Again it is clear that $\ConC_n$ is a cylinder for $n\geq 2$, which follows from Theorems~\ref{thm:dimension-three} and~\ref{thm:dim2} and the fact that $\C_{[0,1]}$ is a cylinder.
 We can use the techniques of this section to prove that $\ConC_1$ is not a cylinder.